collocations.org

 for

-marching for peace
+They were marching for peace.

 in support of

-protesters marching in support of the students'' demands
+protesters marching in support of the students' demands

 on

-The demonstrators marched on the Italian embassy.
+The demonstrators marched on the British embassy.

 through

-marching peacefully through the town centre
+We marched peacefully through the streets.

-to, towards
+to, towards/toward

-Report an error or submit a comment/suggestion on march
+Report an error or submit a comment/suggestion on March